rohand2412/raspberry_pi_libraries/README.md

 ## Example Code

-[This repository](https://gitlab.com/rohand2412/opencv-capture-data-for-ml) is a collection of scripts that uses this package to manipulate data.
+[Here](https://gitlab.com/rohand2412/opencv-capture-data-for-ml) is a collection of scripts that uses this package to manipulate data.